 Recorders are designed based on the data-driven paradigm, implemented by a main loop, and focusing on structured data, pattern matching and resulting processing.
 This way the recorders can easily handle and process different data, without massive computing capabilities.

-Dynamic Programming Language
+System Programming Language

 Easy to Customize

 Add or remove any metrics you want, in a matter of minutes.
 The recorders offer a very simple access to add new monitoring metrics.

 The recorder is collecting all observations and metrics, and stores them as simple text flat files, on commodity disk drives.
 Data is structured as CSV records, to be universal compatible with any software or 3rd parties applications.